sneha1803/profitability_food_delivery/README.md

-# Profitability Analysis of a Food Delivery Service & Giving Recommendations to increase the Profitability #
+# Optimizing Profitability of a Food Delivery Service: Analysis & Recommendations #
-The Food Delivery Industry, being an ever growing competitve market, is riddled with losses even for the biggest players in the market.
-Therefore ensuring higher profit, not just higher revenue, is imperative to building a sustainable business model.
+In the rapidly exapnding, dynamic and competitive Food Delivery Industry, even major players are riddled with losses.
+Therefore, prioritization of profit over mere revenue is crucial for establishing a sustainable business model.

-A accurate & regular analysis of the business helps in indentifying the root cause of the losses incurred by the business.
-Simultaneously, it helps in locating opportunities for revneue growth.
+A thorough & regular business analysis helps to identify key factors contributing to operational losses & uncovers opportunities for revenue enhancement.

-I have done a cost & profitability anaylsis of the current state of the buisness .
-Consequently, I have made some recommendations to pull the business out of losses & increase its profits significantly.

-The data cleaning was done usign MS Excel & MySQL, followed by an exploratory data analysis using Python.
-Power BI was used to visualize the current state of affairs & also to simulate the change created by suggestions.
-Finally, a presentation summarizing the Recommendations & Their Impact was made
+My approach involved utilization of MS Excel and MySQL for data cleaning & Python for exploratory data analysis.
+Leveraging Power BI to visualize current business metrics and simulate the impact of strategic recommendations.
+Finally, crafted a compelling presentation summarizing actionable insights and potential profit increases

 ### Source Dataset : https://www.kaggle.com/datasets/romanniki/food-delivery-cost-and-profitability###